Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Use specific PEX cutters to ensure you make a clean cut on the pipe if necessary to do so

-- Insert a filter at suitable points on the line (typically before the end use) to remove moisture and other contaminants
+- Insert a filter at suitable points on the line (typically before the end-user) to remove moisture and other contaminants

-- Ensure the PEX pressure capabilities exceed your compressors working pressure
+- Ensure the PEX pressure capabilities exceed your compressor working pressure

 For alternatives, please visit our Guide: Best Compressed Air Pipeline Materials For Compressed Air Piping Systems!